top of page

 The Truth About Weighing In For Weight Loss

 The truth is your healthiest, happiest weight is defined by much more than a number on the scale.
-When you're nutrition is balanced and you're consistently getting in the right kind of exercise, many women find they lose fat while also building muscle.
-And you want that fat burning muscle!
+When your body is getting the nutrition it needs and you're consistently getting in the right kind of exercise for your goals, you'll be losing fat while building muscle.
+And trust me when I tell you, you want that fat burning muscle!

-In fact, many of the women I coach find as they shed fat and build muscle, their clothes start fitting looser, they notice inches dropped from their waist and hips, yet the scale doesn't move much (if at all).
+In fact, many of the women I coach find that after about 4 weeks of coaching, their clothes start fitting looser, their waist is getting smaller, and they're energy is soaring, yet the scale doesn't move that much at all.

 weighing for weight loss